Nuclear power in France: Fusion research

 The nuclear fusion project ITER is constructing the world's largest and most advanced experimental tokamak nuclear fusion reactor in the south of France.
 A collaboration between the European Union (EU), India, Japan, China, Russia, South Korea and the United States, the project aims to make a transition from experimental studies of plasma physics to electricity-producing fusion power plants.
 In 2005, Greenpeace International issued a press statement criticizing government funding of the ITER, believing the money should have been diverted to renewable energy sources and claiming that fusion energy would result in nuclear waste and nuclear weapons proliferation issues.
-A French association including about 700 anti-nuclear groups, Sortir du nucléaire (Get Out of Nuclear Energy), claimed that ITER was a hazard because scientists did not yet know how to manipulate the high-energy deuterium and tritium hydrogen isotopes used in the fusion process.
+A French association including about 700 anti-nuclear groups, Sortir du nucléaire (Get Out of Nuclear Energy), claimed that ITER was a hazard because scientists did not yet know how to manipulate the high-energy deuterium and tritium used in the fusion process.
 According to most anti-nuclear groups, nuclear fusion power "remains a distant dream".
 The World Nuclear Association says that fusion "presents so far insurmountable scientific and engineering challenges".
 Construction of the ITER facility began in 2007, but the project has run into many delays and budget overruns.
 The facility is now not expected to begin operations until the year 2027 – 11 years after initially anticipated.